Chaparral: Overview

-Similar plant communities are found in the four other Mediterranean climate regions around the world, including the Mediterranean Basin (where it is known as maquis), central Chile (where it is called matorral), the South African Cape Region (known there as fynbos), and in Western and Southern Australia (as kwongan).
-According to the California Academy of Sciences, Mediterranean shrubland contains more than 20% of the world's plant diversity.
-Chaparral comprises 9% of California's wildland vegetation and contains 20% of its plant species.
+Similar plant communities are found in the four other Mediterranean climate regions around the world, including the Mediterranean Basin (where it is known as maquis), central Chile (where it is called matorral), the South African Cape Region (known there as fynbos), and in Western and Southern Australia (as mallee or kwongan).

+Biodiversity

 Conservation International and other conservation organizations consider chaparral to be a biodiversity hotspot – a biological community with a large number of different species that is threatened by human activity.